victorasantos10/sdk-dotnet/README.md

 <a name="usage"></a>
 ## Usage:

-1. Copy bin/mercadopago.dll and bin/Newtonsoft.Json.dll to your project desired folder.
+1. Copy bin/mercadopago.dll to your project desired folder.

 * Get your **CLIENT_ID** and **CLIENT_SECRET** in the following address:
     * Argentina: [https://www.mercadopago.com/mla/herramientas/aplicaciones](https://www.mercadopago.com/mla/herramientas/aplicaciones)